-There’s never been an easier time to make a family tree than today.
-There are so many more benefits of doing it digitally than there is the old fashioned way on paper.
-You have access to thousands upon thousands of historical documents, all available at your fingertips.
-Most of the best family tree software is available for both Windows and Mac.
+It’s never been easier to build your family tree.
+There are many benefits of genealogy software over the old fashioned way, with pen and paper.
+Not only can you easily rectify mistakes, but you also have billions of historical documents at your fingertips.
+Most of the best family tree builders on this list can be used online or are compatible with both Windows and Mac.
 Many also have apps for iOS and Android.

 Which family tree maker is the best?

-The market today is full of family tree builders.
-Each software has its own pros and cons.
-Some offer larger databases with historical records you can search for.
-Others give you better ways to connect with relatives linked to your tree.
-It’s important to determine what features matter the most to you before choosing one.
+Each family tree builder has its own pros and cons.
+Some have large databases of historical records to help with research into your ancestors.
+Others give you ways to connect with relatives linked to your tree.
+It’s important to determine what features matter the most to you before choosing your genealogy software.

-A recommended family tree builder that scores well in all areas is MyHeritage.
-A subscription lets you access more than 10 billion historical records, connect with potential relatives through its system, and even link a DNA test results to your tree.
+Our top pick is MyHeritage as it scores well in all the areas we tested.
+A subscription lets you access more than 12 billion historical records, connect with other users who are potential relatives, and even link DNA test results to your tree.

 How can you protect your privacy when building your family tree?

-There are security measures you can take to protect any personal information you put on your tree.
-Built into most builders is the option to make your tree public (visible to others) or private (only visible to you).
-Doing so, however, can limit your ability to connect with other potential relatives.
+Built into most family tree software is the option to make your tree public (visible to others) or private (only visible to you).
+However, doing so can limit your ability to connect with other potential relatives.

 How can you find pictures of distant relatives?